National Yang Ming Chiao Tung University: Academic developments after the merger

-To promote liberal education, a reform of general education was carried out in 2021, merging the Center for Human Sciences, Center for Physical Education and Sports, Arts Center, and Sustainable and Peer Education Center into a new first-level administrative unit called the “Liberal Arts College.

-In line with the “Innovation Act for Industry-Academia Collaboration and Talent Cultivation in National Key Fields,” which allows national universities to jointly establish research institutes with industry partners, NYCU became Taiwan’s first university to establish an Industry-Academia Innovation School with enterprises.
-The School includes the Institute of Pioneer Semiconductor Innovation and the Institute of Artificial Intelligence Innovation.

 To support the government’s space technology initiatives, the Ministry of Science and Technology began discussions with NYCU in 2021 on the feasibility of establishing a space research institute.
 In 2023, the College of Engineering officially launched the Institute of Space Systems Engineering, focusing on satellite and communications systems, rocket systems, and systems engineering management and applications.

-On August 31, NYCU’s fourth application to establish a School of Chinese Medicine was finally approved by the Ministry of Education and the Ministry of Health and Welfare through additional enrollment quotas.
-The School began admitting students in 2024, making NYCU the first national university in Taiwan to offer a Chinese medicine program.”
+On August 31, 2023, NYCU’s application to establish a School of Chinese Medicine was approved by the Ministry of Education and the Ministry of Health and Welfare through additional enrollment quotas.
+The School began admitting students in 2024, making NYCU the first national university in Taiwan to offer a Chinese medicine program.

 In September 2023, NYCU launched the Electronics and Photonics Post-Undergraduate Second Degree Program to equip non-STEM graduates for the semiconductor industry.
 With sponsorship from TSMC, the university integrated its Undergraduate Honors Program in Nano Science and Engineering to establish the Department of Microelectronics, comprising two programs: Solid-State Electronics and Nano-Sciences.
 The first cohort enrolled in September 2024.